 Once I become a Vohra Wound Certified Nurse (VWCN™), will I have to renew my certification at a later date?

 No. Once you become a Vohra Wound Certified Nurse (VWCN™), the certification is valid for your lifetime.

 Do Vohra Wound Certified Nurses make more money?

 Oftentimes, yes!
-Certified nurses have been shown to earn on average $9,000 more per year than their uncertified colleagues.
+Certified nurses have been shown to earn more per year than their uncertified colleagues, according to the American Nurses Credentialing Center.
 Vohra Wound Certified Nurses not only report higher salaries, but also greater job security and more career opportunities.

 When do I get the certification?

 As soon as you pass the final exam, you are awarded the title of Vohra Wound Certified Nurse (VWCN™) and will have immediate (and lifetime) access to a downloadable and printable version of your certificate.

 Do I have to go to a physical testing location to take the final exam and get my certification?

 No. All coursework, quizzes, and the final exam are 100% online.